wp-plugins/floating-social-media-icon/readme.txt

 Multiple Social Media Widget Support

-	★ Each Social Media Widget Can Have Seperate Icon Theme and Icon Size
+	★ Each Social Media Widget Can Have Separate Icon Theme and Icon Size

 Shortcode Support

-	★ Each Shortcode Support Seperate social media Icon Theme and Icon Size (check faq)
+	★ Each Shortcode Support Separate social media Icon Theme and Icon Size (check faq)

 Icons in content